All Episodes

 This is the kind of stuff that people say every day, everywhere, on the internet, multiple times a day, and nothing happens to them.

-Now they are speaking anonymously, in most case, most of the trolls are gutless, spineless poll troons, and they're out there doing it all anonymously.
+In most cases, most of the trolls are gutless, spineless poles, and they're out there doing it all anonymously.

 But I think there's even beyond all that, there's another reason why you put these words in the mouth of any other Republican running for this nomination, and this spot does wipe them out.